Accredited Nature-Connecting Sensory Degree Courses On Line: Natural Career Education

 Reaching the trail-head, I turned off the road and continued

-my slow walk with senses now more attuned to the purpose.
+my slow walk sense of motion with senses now more attuned sense of consciousness to the purpose.
 I had not

 gone far when once again my peripheral vision alerted me to stop and